eliezyer/preprocess-pipeline/README.md

 # preprocess-pipeline
 Code for preprocessing data in brito-sjulson lab.

+This pipeline is to use Kilosort 2 through KS2wrapper to spike sort automatically,

 The steps I'm working with are to:

-[x] Robocopy all the files from my local folder to the my local folder NAS.
+[x] Robocopy all the files from my local folder to the subject NAS folder.

-[ ] Create a session folder and put all the files from that animal/date inside the session folder
+[almost] Create a session folder and put concatenated files there.
+Test if file has same size as its components

-[ ] Concatenate files inside the NAS.
-Test for integrity of file

 [x] Run Kilosort2 automatically (based on the .xml) on the concatenated dataset